rapidez/docs/src/3.x/theming.md

 <x-heroicon-s-heart class="h-6 w-6 text-red-600" :defer="false" />
 ```

-## CSS

-Use [Tailwind CSS](https://tailwindcss.com) as we've done with the base styling or change the `vite.config.js` file and use whatever you want.
-Have a look at the [Laravel Vite docs](https://laravel.com/docs/master/vite#main-content) for all the available options.

-## Javascript
+## Vue Directives

-In `resources/js/app.js` there is just an `import` so you can extend easily.
-If you'd like to change or overwrite something you can copy the content of the required file and change the parts you'd like.
+On top of Vue we've added some extra directives.

+### `v-blur`

+Just like [v-cloak](https://v2.vuejs.org/v2/api/#v-cloak) but instead of hiding, the element will be blurred.
+Useful if you don't like to have any layout shifts.

+### `v-on-click-away`

+Using [vue-clickaway](https://github.com/simplesmiler/vue-clickaway) enabling you to close something if you click away from the element, [example can be found within the core](https://github.com/search?q=repo%3Arapidez%2Fcore%20v-on-click-away&type=code).

 ## Multistore